manglar23/DJTrump-RatTool/README.md

 ## DESTRUCTIVE

 - `.endpc`: Uninstall Windows and format the MBR.
-- `.crashpc`: Floods the RAM of the PC, instantly crashing it.
+- `.crashpc`: Crashes the PC Via forkbomb
 - `.bsod`: Trigger a Blue Screen of Death (BSOD) crash.

 ---